leoprover/noergler/README.md

 Nörgler TSTP proof checker

 ```
-usage: noergler [options] <problem file> <proof file>
+usage: noergler [options] [--problem <problem file>] <proof file>

  Nörgler is a proof checker for proofs from automated theorem provers
  in the TSTP format from the TPTP infrastructure.
-Currently, only
+Checking of refutations
- checking of refutational FOF proofs is supported.
+ of FOF, TFF and THF formulae is supported.

- The TSTP proof of <problem file> is supplied in <proof file>.
+ The proof is supplied in <proof file>.
+If a <problem file> is also provided,
+ Nörgler will verify the proof relative to the problem's axioms and conjecture.

- Nörgler will check the following things:
+ Nörgler will always check the following structural and logical properties:
    - Uniqueness of formula names
    - Conclusion of proof with $false
    - Acyclicity of inference parent graph (from $false upward)
    - Existence of inference parents in each proof step earlier in proof
+   - Correctness of Skolemization steps wrt. simple internal skolemization procedure
+   - Provability of thm/cth steps in proof using external provers
+   - Conjecture is never directly used in refutation (only as negated conjecture)
+   - Only the conjecture is negated using a cth status inference.

+ If a <problem file> is provided, Nörgler additionally checks:
    - Correctness of copies of axioms/conjecture from problem file
    - Correctness of negation of conjecture
-   - Correctness of Skolemization steps wrt. simple internal skolemization procedure
-   - Provability of thm/cth steps in proof using external provers

  If one of these steps fail with an error, Nörgler will return SZS status
  FailedVerified.